Plan Your County

 The project team has completed two phases of consultation.
 The first asked participants to provide feedback on the vision and goals that provide direction to the plan.
 The second phase of consultation asked participant about criteria for Country Residential and Rural Industrial development, as well as potential changes to the Future Land Use Concept.

-The project team is currently working on draft updates for the MDP and planning another phase of consultation.
+The project team is currently working on draft updates for the MDP and planning another phase of consultation for June 2025.
 The next phase of consultation will ask participants to provide input on the draft update.

 Land Use Bylaw Review (2024-26)